Boucherville Islands National Park – Best Trails and Hiking Guide

 Boucherville Islands National Park opening hours and schedule

-Unlike some of the other National Parks in the province, the Boucherville Islands National Park. isn’t open 24 hours/day and gates prevent access to the car parks outside of opening hours.
+Unlike some of the other National Parks in the province, the Boucherville Islands National Park isn’t open 24 hours/day and gates prevent access to the car parks outside of opening hours.
 Typically, the park opens every day at 8 am, but closes around sunset, meaning that the specific closing time varies throughout the year.
 For exact and up-to-date closing times, we recommend checking the park’s schedule website page.

 The park is however open every day of the year.